grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 ### Fixing the errors

-Those errors have to be then fixed by carefully checking signal range, like verifying the min/max values in `vslider/hslider/nentry` user-interface items.
+These errors must then be corrected by carefully checking signal range, like verifying the min/max values in `vslider/hslider/nentry` user-interface items.

 ### Additional Resources